-3. Inspectors may inspect any relevant documents [or items] necessary to monitor a Contractor's compliance under its Exploitation Contract and the rRules, regulations and procedures of the Authority which include inter alia, all recorded data and samples and any ships or Installation used by the Contractor to carry out Exploitation activities and activities related to such Exploitation activities in the Area, including its log, equipment, records and facilities, as well as interview relevant personnel.

-4. The Contractor, its subcontractors, agents and employees shall cooperate with Inspectors and give full assistance to Inspectors in the performance of their duties, and shall:

-(a) Accept and facilitate the prompt and safe boarding and disembarkation of ships and Installations used to carry out Exploitation activities and activities related to such activities in the Area by Inspectors;

-(a) bis Keep the Chief Inspector and Ssponsoring State or States notified of proposed ship schedules including support and supply vessels, and when feasible, inform the Chief Inspector before any ship commences its voyage to a Contractor's Contract Area to facilitate the conveyance of Inspectors and representatives of Sponsoring States parties, where appropriate and to keep the Chief Inspector informed if there is a change to proposed ship schedules due to operational, logistical or unforeseen circumstances;

-(a) ter Within seven business 7 Ddays of the Chief Inspector informing the Contractor that the Inspector(s) would like to conduct an inspection of a Contractor's ship or Installation, the Contractor shall inform the Chief Inspector of the next date a ship will commence its voyage to the Contractor's Contract Area;-

-(b) Cooperate with and assist in the inspection of any ship or Installation or equipment used to carry out Exploitation activities and activities related to such activities in the Area conducted pursuant to this Regulation and comply with the requests of an Inspector;

-(b) bis Provide reasonable facilities, financed by the Contractor, including, [where appropriate,] food and where feasible accommodation, to Inspectors;

-(c) Provide access to all relevant areas, items and personnel or on ships and Installations engaged inused to carry out Exploitation activities related to such \underline{E} exploitation activities in the Area at all reasonable times;

-(d) Provide access to relevant monitoring and surveillance systems and equipment, books, documents, papers and records to determine compliance with terms and conditions of a contract and these Regulations;

-(e) Answer fully and truthfully any questions put to them;

-(f) Accept the deployment of remote real-time monitoring and surveillance equipment in a uniform manner and as required by the Council, the Compliance Committee, or the Chief Inspector;
+- a Contractor [without prior notification,] and shall cooperate with a Contractor to conduct the inspection as soon as practically possible.] - 2. bis.
+[The Inspector shall, upon request by any State Party or other party concerned, be accompanied by a representative of such State or other party concerned when carrying out the inspection.] - 3.
+Inspectors may, [in accordance with these Regulations,] inspect any relevant documents, [or items,] personnel or digital information necessary to monitor a Contractor's compliance under its Exploitation Contract and the rules, regulations and procedures of the Authority which include inter alia, all recorded data and samples and any ships or Installations used by the Contractor to carry out Exploitation activities and activities related to such Exploitation activities in the Area, including its log, equipment, records and facilities, as well as interview relevant personnel.
+[The Inspector shall have the authority to take copies or samples as needed for further analysis]. - 4.
+The Contractor, its subcontractors, agents and employees shall cooperate with Inspectors and give full assistance to Inspectors in the performance of their duties, and shall: - (a) Accept and facilitate the prompt and safe boarding and disembarkation of ships and Installations used to carry out Exploitation activities and activities related to such activities in the Area by Inspectors; - (a) bis Keep the Chief Inspector and Sponsoring State or States notified of proposed ship schedules including support and supply vessels, and when feasible, inform the Chief Inspector before any ship commences its voyage to a Contractor's Contract Area to facilitate the conveyance of Inspectors and representatives of Sponsoring States, where appropriate and to keep the Chief Inspector informed if there is a change to proposed ship schedules due to operational, logistical or unforeseen circumstances; - (a) ter Within 7 Days of the Chief Inspector informing the Contractor that the Inspector(s) would like to conduct an [announced] inspection of a Contractor's ship or Installation, the Contractor shall inform the Chief Inspector of the next date a ship will commence its voyage to the Contractor's Contract Area;- - (b) Cooperate with and assist in the inspection of any ships or Installations or equipment used to carry out Exploitation activities and activities related to such activities in the Area conducted pursuant to this Regulation and comply with the requests of an Inspector; - (b) bis Provide reasonable facilities, financed by the Contractor, including, food and [where feasible][suitable and secure] accommodation, to Inspectors; - (c) Provide access [at all reasonable times] to all relevant areas, items and personnel [engaged in activities relating to Exploitation activities in the Area, and to relevant areas, items and personnel on ships and Installations engaged in Exploitation activities in the Area; [or on ships and Installations engaged inused to carry out Exploitation activities related to such Exploitation activities in the Area at all reasonable times;] - (d) Provide access to relevant monitoring and surveillance systems and equipment, books, documents, papers and records [regardless of where they may be located] to determine compliance with terms and conditions of an Exploitation Ceontract and these Regulations; - (e) Answer fully and truthfully any questions put to them; - (f) Accept the deployment of remote real-time monitoring and surveillance equipment in a uniform manner and as required by the Council, the Compliance Committee, or the Chief Inspector;